unlight/asmt-javascript-questions/README.md

 ### Team managment & Communication
 - Team management: how to ensure, team is on track, how to delegate tasks
-- Roman, imagine the conflict situation in your team: 2 specialists discussed 2 different approaches and this technical issue became personal conflict.
+- Imagine the conflict situation in your team: 2 specialists discussed 2 different approaches and this technical issue became personal conflict.
 Your actions?
-- Roman, you wrote that one of your goal is to take a role of JS/FE Technical Lead.
+- You wrote that one of your goal is to take a role of JS/FE Technical Lead.
 Can you explain what responsibilities you do on this Project as a TL?
 - How would you handle a conflict between two skilled developer in your team regarding preferred coding style?
 - What would you do if one of your team mates unexpectedly become ill for two weeks?
 How would you reduce the negative effect in such situation?
 - How do you share your knowledge across the team and abroad?
 Is it some tech-talk sessions, or workshops, or trainings, or you just come to each person in case of any difficulties and come up with the solution together?